ibm-apiconnect/lifecycle/production-lifecycle.md

 difference is that these APIs are likely updates to existing APIs that are already in production.
 Thus, the new version of the API needs to be published without disrupting the existing consumer applications subscribed to and invoking the prior version(s).
+In addition, strategies for migrating consumer application subscriptions between product versions will need to be considered.